 All three of the country’s endemic duck species are rare.
 One, the Madagascar pochard, had last been observed in 1994, when a female was rescued by a conservation worker from a fisherman’s net on Lac Alaotra.
 The rescuer kept the bird alive in a bath in the hope that a mate would be found, but it succumbed and the Madagascar pochard was presumed extinct.
 But in 2006 the unthinkable happened: nine adult Madagascar pochards were discovered with young on a remote lake in the Alaotra basin in northern Madagascar.

 In a desperate effort to save the species from extinction, the Durrell Wildlife Conservation Trust, the Wildfowl and Wetlands Trust (WWT), the Peregrine Trust and the government of Madagascar recovered eggs about to hatch and set up an emergency captive-breeding program, with the long-term aim of reintroducing the rare duck to its habitat.
-Only 25 pochards are currently left in the wild but the captive-breeding program has managed to rear more than 50 birds, giving conservationists hope.
+The program has managed to rear 114 birds and in December 2018, 21 were released on Lake Sofia in northern Madagascar after a period of acclimatisation.

 Feature: Iconic Trees